hawanbeats/html/README.md

 # html
-- changing the title displayed in the browser tab \n `<title>Hasan's Website</title>`
+- changing the title displayed in the browser tab

+`<title>Hasan's Website</title>`